-If your estate is subject to estate taxes upon your passing, the amount that your beneficiaries ultimately receive may be greatly reduced.
+If your estate is subject to estate taxes upon your passing, the amount that your beneficiaries will ultimately receive may be greatly reduced.
 Most people prefer not to pay more in taxes than they absolutely need to, even after death, so for those families whose wealth may be subject to estate taxes, proper estate planning is crucial.

-First up is the marital exclusion, which dictates that surviving spouses who are U.S. citizens are eligible to receive an unlimited marital deduction, meaning that no estate tax will be due on any property or assets (including proceeds from life insurance policies) when being transferred to a surviving spouse.
-There is also no limit on the amount of property that can be transferred to your spouse both during your lifetime and after.
+The marital exclusion dictates that surviving spouses who are U.S. citizens are eligible to receive an unlimited marital deduction, meaning that no estate tax will be due on any property or assets—including proceeds from life insurance policies—when transferred to a surviving spouse.
+There is also no limit on the amount of property that can be transferred to your spouse, either during your lifetime or after.

 Due to the marital exclusion, estate taxes are not part of the estate planning equation until the surviving spouse passes away.

 An irrevocable life insurance trust is an estate planning tool that allows for the possible exclusion of life insurance proceeds from the estate tax by acting as both the owner and beneficiary of life insurance policies.

-If the legal owner of a large life insurance policy passes and that person's gross estate value is greater that the current estate tax exemption, then the death benefit from the policy would likely be subject to steep estate taxes.
+If the legal owner of a large life insurance policy passes away, and their gross estate value is greater than the current estate tax exemption, then the death benefit from the policy would likely be subject to steep estate taxes.
 But with the ILIT serving as both owner and beneficiary, it essentially acts as an estate tax-shielding "middle man" between a life insurance death benefit and its intended beneficiaries.

 The Downsides of ILITs

-Would Your Family Benefit from an ILIT?
+Would Your Family Benefit From an ILIT?

-Because the estate tax rules undergo frequent changes and your net worth itself may fluctuate greatly over time, you may need to periodically revisit a previous decision to forgo an ILIT.
+Because the estate tax rules undergo frequent changes, and your net worth itself may fluctuate greatly over time, you may need to periodically revisit a previous decision to forgo an ILIT.
 This is where an estate planning attorney and/or a financial planner can be of assistance.